sealightclock/test_flutter_dummy_mvvm_clean_bloc/README.md

 # test_flutter_dummy_mvvm_clean_bloc

 ## Introduction
-This is a dummy Flutter app built with the MVI architecture, for testing and learning purposes.
+This is a dummy Flutter app built with the "MVVM Clean + Bloc" architecture, for testing and learning purposes.

-It handles a single string: 'MyString'.
+It handles a single string: 'my_string'.

 ## Technologies used
 This Flutter app uses the following technologies: